Author: Susanne at dishwithme.com

 - In the same pan, heat EVOO over medium-high heat.
 Add the beef in batches (2 or 3) and cook until browned, about 3 or 4 minutes.
 Remove each batch of meat to a bowl or plate and then brown the next batch.
 When all of the beef has been browned, add all of the beef back to the pan.

 - Leave any remaining fat and add more EVOO, if necessary.
-To the beef, add the onion, celery and carrots, broth base, Herbs de Provence, thyme, parsley, bay leaf, Cavender's seasoning, Kosher salt and freshly ground black pepper.
+To the beef, add the onion, celery and carrots, broth base, Herbs de Provence, thyme, parsley, bay leaf, Cavender's seasoning, the other half of the Kosher salt and freshly ground black pepper.
 Cook for 3 or 4 minutes on medium-high heat.

 - Return bacon back to the pan with the beef and veggies.
 Add all of the garlic.